 Worry became my new mindset.
 Sleeplessness became normal.
 I had to protect and provide for 4 small children in a situation that soon became a trap.

-This proved harder than I’d ever thought possible. $10 a night meant $300 a month.
+This proved harder than I’d ever thought possible.
+One $10 night equals $300 a month.
 And the campground was far from town.
-This meant more money to drive to grocery stores and job interviews.
+This meant more money to drive to the grocery stores and job interviews.
 Trips were frequent due to lack of refrigeration.
 A huge portion of our food stamps went to buying ice for the ice chest.
 Cooking over a fire was easy enough, but gathering enough wood to cook, clean and wash clothes was time-consuming.
 I soon saw that this was a money pit.
 How could I maintain AND pull us out at the same time?

 | Written by Tricia Elliott